Exclusive: DoubleLine's Gundlach says met with Gross on role at his firm

 At Pimco, Gross managed the Pimco Total Return Fund, the world’s largest bond fund with more than $220 billion in assets, and its performance had lagged its peers and the wider bond market for more than a year.
 At Janus, where he starts on Monday, Gross will take over a fund that was only launched in May and has just $13 million in assets.

-Newport Beach, California-based Pimco is the U.S. asset management unit of German financial services company Allianz SE (ALVG.DE).
+Newport Beach, California-based Pimco is the U.S. asset management unit of German financial services company Allianz SE.

 Gundlach said he told Gross he found his situation “distressing” because Gundlach himself had worked for a European institution.